The Catalogue Raisonné as Cultural Record:

 The Erik Brunetti Foundation for the Arts has initiated formal preparatory work on the Catalogue Raisonné of Erik Brunetti (b.
 1967).
 This long-term scholarly project will document more than three decades of artistic and cultural production across painting, drawing, sculpture, printmaking, editions, graphic systems, and the foundational FUCT project established in Los Angeles in 1990.

 A catalogue raisonné serves as the definitive scholarly instrument for an artist’s legacy.
 It establishes chronology, verifies authorship, records provenance, and creates the primary reference against which all future scholarship, institutional engagement, and historical assessment are measured.
-In an era of accelerated circulation, institutional omission, and market-driven visibility, such documentation functions as essential infrastructure for cultural record permanence.
+As artistic production becomes increasingly distributed across digital, institutional, and commercial environments, rigorous documentation functions as essential infrastructure for cultural continuity, historical legibility, and long-term scholarly access.

 The Function of Documentation

-The Foundation approaches the catalogue raisonné not as a retrospective inventory but as an active governance mechanism.
-It formalizes the evidentiary basis of the artistic record — distinguishing primary production from secondary interpretation, and stabilizing attribution and provenance against the distortions that can arise in digital and commercial environments.
+The Foundation approaches the catalogue raisonné as both a scholarly resource and a long-term framework for authorship, provenance, and historical continuity.
+It formalizes the evidentiary basis of the artistic record — distinguishing primary production from secondary interpretation while establishing stable frameworks for attribution, provenance, and historical continuity across digital, institutional, and commercial contexts.

-This work builds directly upon the Foundation’s existing frameworks, including The True Value of Art (Framework 1.0) and research on institutional omission, archival integrity, and cultural record governance.
+This work builds upon the Foundation's existing research frameworks, including The True Value of Art (Framework 1.0) and related publications addressing institutional omission, archival integrity, and cultural record governance.
 It extends the systematic cataloguing already underway of the FUCT Archive, the Oval Parody series (2022–), the Marfa Field Record (2011–2016), and extensive bodies of paintings, drawings, and printed matter.

 The Catalogue Raisonné will encompass: